How to Check the Temperature of a Whole Chicken

 Always reheat all leftovers to 165 degrees F to take care of food safety.
 When roasting an entire chicken, it’s best to use an indoor thermometer, like an iGrill® to make sure that your roast is perfectly cooked.

-For the best results, it is important that your probe placement is accurate.
+For the best results, your probe placement must be accurate.

 Keeping your fingers marked on the probe, insert the probe through the front of the breast.
 Avoid touching any bones.
 If the probe is touching any bones or if it has gone through to the cavity the temperature will read incorrectly.